Cyber-stalker Blackmailed Nebraska Legislature Candidate’s Wife

 Convicted cyber-stalker Sryniawski is due to be sentenced on September 22.
 He faces a fine of up to $250,000 and could be ordered to serve a prison term of up to five years.

-Speaking on behalf of herself and her husband on Tuesday, Dianne Parris said: “We’d just like to say that we are happy that he was found guilty on that charge."
+Speaking on behalf of herself and her husband on Tuesday, Diane Parris said: “We’d just like to say that we are happy that he was found guilty on that charge."